THE DIFFERENCE BETWEEN A TOUCH-UP AND A CORRECTION

-When you see that your client arrives with reddish, bluish, grayish or violet eyebrows you can not simply apply a brown color on top.
-If you do it, the color that she had, will appear again.
+You cannot simply apply brown color on top when your client has reddish, bluish, grayish, or violet eyebrows.
+If you do it, the color she had will appear again.
 For this reason, you must neutralize it before applying the desired brown color.
-Of course there are more complicated cases where you need to modify the shape as well, but this is another topic of conversation.
+Of course, there are more complicated cases where you need to modify the shape as well, but this is another topic of conversation.

 In general terms, you must remember that you have to neutralize a color with its complementary color.
 In the color wheel, the complementary colors are opposite each other:

 In permanent makeup, when you mix two complementary colors, the result is brown.
 When you implant one pigment on top of its complementary, it will turn to a neutral brown.

 Orange: This is best for neutralizing a blue or gray color

 Green: Lime-Aid- It is best for neutralizing red or orange tones.